Top 10 Craziest March Madness Facts

 The Top Ten

-1 Your odds of randomly selecting a perfect bracket are 1 in 9.2 quintillion
+The odds of randomly selecting a perfect NCAA tournament bracket are approximately 1 in 9.2 quintillion

 If you're a perfectionist, then good luck with filling out a bracket.
 You would have to predict 63 games correctly.
 Think of it like flipping a coin and getting 63 heads in a row.
 Not likely, right?